FIX94/fixNES/README.md

 There are several defines you can add/remove for different options for both the standalone version and the retroarch core:
 AUDIO_LOWERFREQ
 Reduces the output frequency of the emulator for more performance
+FAKE_STEREO
+Adds 8ms of delay to the right channel to give a stereo effect to the output
 COL_32BIT
 Changes the output texture to be 32bit per pixel (RGBA8) instead of 16bit (RGB565)
 COL_BGRA